remix-run/remix/docs/tutorials/jokes.md

 And to make it even cooler, you don't necessarily need prisma or direct database access to do this.
 You've got a graphql backend you're hitting?
 Sweet, use your regular graphql stuff in your loader.
 It's even better than doing it on the client because you don't need to worry about shipping a [huge graphql client](https://bundlephobia.com/package/graphql@16.0.1) to the client.
 Keep that on your server and filter down to what you want.

-Oh, you've just got REST endpoints you hit?
+Oh, you've got REST endpoints you hit?
 That's fine too!
 You can easily filter out the extra data before sending it off in your loader.
 Because it all happens on the server, you can save your user's download size easily without having to convince your backend engineers to change their entire API.
 Neat!

 ### Network Type Safety